jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 A chord is a group of two or more notes sounded together.

 Chords are constructed by "stacking thirds"
-(in "tertian harmony" that is, which is the most common type of harmony in the Western world.
+(in "tertian harmony" that is, the most common type in Western music.
-Other types of harmony exist,
+There are others,
-like "quartal",
+like "quartal harmony",
 which is based on stacking fourths.)

 Stacking thirds refers to adding successive intervals of a third until the chord has as many notes as we want it to.